Timothy T. Loftus, Ph.D.

 email@example.com, 512-282-8441 x107

-Jeff is a native Austinite who graduated from UT Austin with a B.S.
-(2013) and M.Sc.
-(2016) in geological sciences.
+Jeff is a native Austinite who graduated from University of Texas Austin with a B.S. and M.S. in geological sciences.
 Jeff is a member of the Austin Geological Society and is a registered professional geologist.
-He grew up exploring the Texas Hill Country and swimming in iconic spring-fed water holes such as Barton Springs Pool and Jacobs Well Spring; and developed an interest in geology at a young age during annual family outings to Big Bend National Park.
-Prior to joining the District, Jeff worked in consulting, with the Hays Trinity Groundwater Conservation District as a hydrogeologist, and with BSEACD as a hydrogeologic intern.
-Jeff enjoys climbing, hiking, camping, and pretty much all things outdoors.
+He grew up exploring the Texas Hill Country and swimming in iconic spring-fed water holes such as Barton Springs Pool and Jacobs Well Spring.
+Jeff developed an interest in geology at a young age during annual family outings to Big Bend National Park.
+Prior to joining the District, he worked in consulting with the Hays Trinity Groundwater Conservation District as a hydrogeologist and with BSEACD as a hydrogeologic intern.
+Jeff enjoys rock climbing, hiking, camping, and pretty much all things outdoors.

 firstname.lastname@example.org, 512-282-8441 x110

-Born and raised in Austin, Justin grew up exploring local Little Bear and Bear Creek as his own backyard.
-With a deep connection to the Central Texas landscape, he developed an early passion for enjoying, studying and protecting the region’s critical natural resources.
-Justin joined the team in early 2015 after graduating from Texas State University with a B.S. in Physical Geography, minor in Geology, and working for seven years with the City of Austin’s Watershed Protection Department.
+Born and raised in Austin, Justin grew up exploring local Little Bear and Bear Creek in his own backyard.
+With a deep connection to the Central Texas landscape, he developed a passion for enjoying, studying, and protecting the region’s critical natural resources.
+Justin joined the District team in 2015 after graduating from Texas State University with a B.S. in Physical Geography, minor in Geology, and working for seven years with the City of Austin’s Watershed Protection Department.
 He is an avid caver, exploring and mapping the underground in Texas and Mexico.
 When he’s not in the water or caving, Justin also enjoys playing guitar and tennis.

 Communications & Outreach Manager